 Support for local businesses

 A key objective of the North Queensland Stadium project is to foster job growth in Townsville.
-Watpac plan to give at least 80 per cent of hours spent on the Stadium build to locals.
+Watpac have committed to target 80 per cent of hours spent on the stadium build undertaken by locals.

 For more information on the North Queensland Stadium, visit the Department of Housing and Public Works project page.